 It should be said that this model is not the cheapest item out there.
 However, it’s solid mid-range and not nearly as expensive as many other models.
 A $1,000+ product may offer a marginally better view etc, but if you’re an amateur binoculars user, you’d probably only notice this when actually comparing them side by side.
 The Midas offers an exceptional image quality and ergonomics for its price and it’s one of the best binoculars for safari out there for a non-professional user.

 What Features to Look For

-Let’s go over some of the things you should know when choosing binoculars for safari trips.
+Let’s go over some of the things you should know when choosing the best binoculars for safari trips.

 Possibly the most obvious parameter a binocular has: how much bigger does it make the image?
 You will see two numbers in the description of a binocular, with an ‘x’ between them.
 The first number is magnification.
 So, 10×42 binoculars will magnify everything 10 times.
 Do note that the vast majority of binoculars have fixed magnification.
 There are “zoom binoculars” which offer variable magnification, but their quality is almost always worse than for equivalent fixed ones.